sairaatta/conquer_chess/docs/rulebook/README.md

 I.13    If, upon resumption of the game, either player points out before making his/her first move that the time used has been incorrectly indicated on either clock, the error must be corrected.
 If the error is not then established the game shall continue without correction unless the arbiter decides otherwise.

-I.14    The duration of each resumption session shall be controlled by the arbiter’s timepiece.
+I.14    The duration of each resumption session shall be controlled by the arbiter's timepiece.
 The starting time shall be announced in advance.

 Guidelines II.
 Chess960 Rules

 II.1     Before a Chess960 game a starting position is randomly set up, subject to certain rules.
 After this, the game is played in the same way as regular chess.
-In particular, pieces and pawns have their normal moves, and each player’s objective is to checkmate the opponent’s king.
+In particular, pieces and pawns have their normal moves, and each player's objective is to checkmate the opponent's king.

 II.2     Starting Position Requirements